AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/introduction.md

 As shown in the diagram, inside the region, there are the following resources:

 - A transit vpc with single `Aviatrix Transit Gateway`.
-- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU1 Bastion`, in a `Network Domain` called `BU1`.
+- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU1 Bastion`, in a `Network Domain` called `bu1`.
 This host has a public IP as well as a private IP.
 You can ssh to it as the `ubuntu` user.
 Be sure to set a strong password.
-- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU2 App`, in a `Network Domain` called `BU2`.
+- A spoke vpc with single `Aviatrix Spoke Gateway`, for a workload called `BU2 App`, in a `Network Domain` called `bu2`.
 This host has only a private IP.
 The Spoke Gateway is configured for `Single IP Source NAT` to allow, monitor, and secure egress traffic to the Internet.

 ### Lab 2

-In Lab 2, you will configure a `Connection Policy` via Terraform to connect `BU1` and `BU2`.
-At that point, you will be able to ssh to `BU2 App` by first connecting to the `BU1 Bastion` public IP.
+In Lab 2, you will configure a `Connection Policy` via Terraform to connect `bu1` and `bu2`.
+At that point, you will be able to ssh to `BU2 App` by first connecting to the `BU1 Bastion`'s public IP.

 You will also resize an Aviatrix gateway via Terraform.

 ### Lab 3

-In Lab 3, you will collaborate with other stakeholders in ACE, Inc (Application Developers and InfoSec teams) to form a CI/CD pipeline for securing Egress traffic in `BU2`.
-We will monitor and visualize this in CoPilot as we adjust what FQDNs are allowed to be accessed on the Internet.
+In Lab 3, you will collaborate with other stakeholders in ACE, Inc (Application Developers and InfoSec teams) to form a CI/CD pipeline for securing Egress traffic in `bu2`.
+We will monitor and visualize this in CoPilot as we implement the Aviatrix `Distributed Cloud Firewall` and adjust what FQDNs are allowed to be accessed on the Internet.

 ## A Note about Terraform State

 Terraform maintains its view of the infrastructure in a file called Terraform state.

-**Note:** The Aviatrix Self-service tool is an Aviatrix-developed platform that maintains its own Terraform State for the Controller and Copilot you will deploy.
-However, one the goals of this training is to deploy cloud infrastructure via Terraform in a separate Terraform state file using tools that are more commonly used, such as Terraform Cloud.
+**Note:** The Aviatrix Self-service tool is an Aviatrix developed platform that maintains its own Terraform State for the Controller and Copilot you will deploy.
+One the goals of this training is to deploy cloud infrastructure via Terraform in a separate Terraform state file using tools that are more commonly used, such as Terraform Cloud.

 There will be a total of 3 Terraform State files used during this training residing in these locations: